BSH Logo Follow BostonSportsHb on Twitter

 NCAA Men's College Basketball Tournament Trends - Part I

-The NCAA Men's Basketball Tournament is just around the corner and that means it will be time to fill out your brackets.
+The NCAA Men's Basketball Tournament begins this week and it's time to fill out your brackets.
 As we all know, the winner of the pool is not always the person who follows college basketball closely.
-In fact, the winner of the office pool always seems to be a person who hasn't watched a game all year and picks winners based on uniform color and thinks Pepperdine is a children's cough syrup.
+In fact, the winner of the office or friends pool always seems to be a person who hasn't watched a game all year and picks winners based on uniform color and thinks Pepperdine is a children's cough syrup.
 The bottom line is that anyone can win the NCAA college basketball pool with a little luck and that's what makes it so interesting.

 Disclaimer

 Let me start by saying that this site does not support or encourage gambling.
 I have provided this information for the amusement of college basketball fans and stat junkies like myself.
-If this helps you fill out your brackets, that's great, but I would never advise anyone to gamble with money that they cannot afford to lose.
-The beauty of the NCAA pool is that it is very low risk with a possible high reward and the tournament is much more interesting when you have someone to root for.
-The following information is based on trends in the tournament over the past 16 years.
+If this helps you fill out your brackets that's great, but I would never advise anyone to gamble with money that they cannot afford to lose.
+The beauty of the NCAA March Madness pool is that it is very low risk with a possible high reward and the tournament is much more interesting when you have someone to root for.
+The following information is based on trends in the tournament since 1998.
 There is no guarantee that these trends will continue this season.
 More importantly, even if these trends do hold true, they give you only a slight edge.
 Most of what happens in the tourney is pure chance and it takes a lot of luck to do well in your NCAA pool.
-Please feel free to email me and let me know what you think about the results.
-However, if you complain to me because you used these trends and they did not help you choose winners, I will not listen.
 Use this information at your own risk.

 Rule #1 - Know Your Seeds

 The first step in filling out your bracket is to understand the importance of seeding.
-Unless you are a complete novice to March Madness, you know that in general ... the better the seed, the better the team.
+Unless you are a complete novice to March Madness, you know that in general the better the seed, the better the team.
 There are of course exceptions to this rule.
 At times the committee loses its mind, but most of the time seeding is a fairly accurate representation of the quality of the teams.
-Here is how the seeds have performed on a round by round basis since 2000.
-At this point in time, I am not analyzing the Tuesday/Wednesday First Round (which some call the "play-in" game).
+Here is how the seeds have performed on a round by round basis since 1998.

 Round of 64